What I Learned From A Very Difficult Fighting Game (Mortal Kombat Chaotic)

-Yesterday and today I have played a most difficult, most broken, fangame, called Mortal Kombat Chaotic.
-For those of you who don’t recognize this game, it can indeed be called the “Dark Souls” of Mortal Kombat, simply because of how broken and intelligent the A.I is, which also depends on the character you’re picking and fighting against, because this game has also the largest selection of characters in MK history.
+A long time ago, I played a most difficult and most broken fangame called Mortal Kombat Chaotic.
+For those of you who do not recognize this game, it can indeed be called the “Dark Souls” of Mortal Kombat, simply because of how broken and intelligent the A.I. is.
+It also depends on the character you are picking and fighting against, because this game also has the largest selection of characters in MK history.

-3. Don’t let them breathe: The “Tournament” mode of the game has 2 bosses of one character, the antagonist known as Shao Kahn.
-That character is an absolute beast when it comes to combat; his health his really large and so are the amount of damage he can deal to you within single hits.
-Even an uppercut, a deadly move in series, may only decrease a small portion of his health.
+3. Don’t let them breathe: The “Tournament” mode of the game has a formidable, the antagonist known as Shao Kahn.
+That character is an absolute beast when it comes to combat; his health is really large and so are the amount of damage he can deal to you within single hits.
+Even an uppercut, a deadly move in the series, may only decrease a small portion of his health.

 5. Accept pain that you currently can’t do anything about: Some opponents, especially Shao Kahn, will attempt to make you suffer by not letting you time to react to their hits.
-Shao Kahn especially may grab you for a few seconds, point at you and tell you “you are nothing” as he significantly decreases your health and throws you to the floor.
+Shao Kahn especially may grab you for a few seconds, point at you and tell you that “you are nothing” as he significantly decreases your health and throws you to the floor.

-6. Some instances may have weaknesses that can be used for your own benefit: The A.I in the game can be very cheap, truth be told.
+6. Some instances may have weaknesses that can be used for your own benefit: The A.I. in the game can be very cheap, truth be told.
 They can uppercut you, arrive to your new location, make an uppercut again, and repeat.
 However, some of your opponents may have weaknesses that can be used to your own advantage.

 A specific character, for example, cannot be grabbed, so it would be useless to try and grab them.
 However, they also heal, and when the heal they can be vulnerable to a potentially-deadly attack.